MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-B-Consumer-Product-Safety-Act-Regulations/part-1204-Safety-Standard-Omnidirectional-Citizens-Band-Base-Station-Antennas/subpart-A-The-Standard/section-1204.4.md

 (4) For the Insulating Material Effectiveness Test:

-(i) High voltage electrode or test rod consisting of1/4 in.
+(i) High voltage electrode or test rod consisting of 1/4 in.
 (6.4 mm) diameter aluminum rod.

 (ii) Support jig, structure, or hanger made of insulating material which is capable of holding antenna system test specimens electrically isolated from all surrounding structures or ground.

 (5) For the Antenna-Mast System Test, a high voltage test facility, as shown in Figures 2 and 3, which includes a single power line spanning between two poles 95 to 105 feet (29 to 32 meters) apart, a tensioning device to adjust the cable sag to from 9 to 12 inches (23 to 30 cm), and a pivot fixture (Figure 2), for holding the base of an antenna-mast system, which can be moved horizontally to adjust the distance to the cable.
-The cable consists of1/4 in. diameter 7 by 19 galvanized steel aircraft cable.
+The cable consists of 1/4 in. diameter 7 by 19 galvanized steel aircraft cable.
 The low point of the cable shall be between 28 and 29 feet (8.5 to 8.8 meters) above a horizontal plane through the pivot axis of the pivot fixture.

 (d) *Insulating Material Effectiveness Test procedure.* (1) A short piece of typical tubular mast shall be attached to the antenna system to be tested, in accordance with mounting instructions provided with the antenna system by the manufacturer.